iAmiteshKumar/iAmiteshKumar.github.io/README.md

 > **Amitesh** **Kumar**

+**Information**

-> Total Years of Experience: 15 Years
+> Total Years of Experience: 13 Years
 >
 > Contact Detail: <u><iAmiteshKr@gmail.com>,</u> +91 9599806564,
-> Freelancer, Remote, IN
+> Freelancer, Remote

-15 Years of Development experience in Network and Cryptography programming in c.
+13 Years of Development experience in Network and Cryptography programming in c.
 Since more than 5 years doing complete development of product in networking and cryptography domain (mostly alone).
 Worked on Various other domains like Video Streaming, Machine Learning, Android